5 ways to Discover the South Downs

 - Meon Valley Trail

 Stretching for five miles, this almost traffic free trail runs along a fairly flat disused railway track from Wickham to West Meon through the beautiful Meon Valley.
 It takes in the secret place where Winston Churchill, Dwight Eisenhower and Charles de Gaulle met on a train to finalise plans for the D-Day landings.
 Following the River Meon the trail offers the chance to spot wildlife such as butterflies, primroses, kingfishers and otters.
 Connecting with the South Downs Way, the trail provides easy access to Old Winchester Hill and Beacon Hill.
-Works to improve the trail are well underway and scheduled to be completed before June 2015.

 Hire a Bike